 According to the Statutes the entire capital can not be depleted, only the direct return can be used for the Foundation’s purposes

-Of 63 applications, 13 applications were granted funding
+Of 63 applications, of which 9 were postdoc applications, 13 applications were granted funding, including 6 postdoctoral projects

 The Foundation funded the journal Baltic Worlds.
 It is published open access